-In order for a student to be promoted to the next grade, (s)he must:

-- Pass all academic classes with a grade of 70 or better for the year. - Demonstrate at least .5 year worth of growth in reading. - Not miss 20 or more days in the school year.
+In order for a student to be promoted to the next grade, (s)he must pass all academic classes with a grade of 70 or better for the year and demonstrate growth in core academic subjects.

-If a student does not meet all of this criteria, (s)he may be retained.
-A student will be retained if (s)he does not meet two or more of the criteria listed above.
-Parents and students will be informed through meetings throughout the year if a student is not on track to meeting this criteria.
+If a student does not meet these criteria, (s)he may be retained.
+Parents and students will be informed through meetings throughout the year if a student is not on track to meeting these criteria.
 All final decisions and exceptions regarding retention and promotion will be made by the principal.
-Students with special needs will be evaluated based on achievement of IEP goals.
+Students with special needs will also be evaluated based on achievement of IEP goals.

-Additional Academic Supports
+Additional Academic Support